 We are seeking residents for the period September 2023 – August 2024, with the possibility of staying one year more.
 You can apply by completing the online application form on our website between 1 September [00:00 uur CET] and 1 October [23:59 uur CET], 2022

 Because of the high number of applications, the jury process takes several months and happens in many different rounds.
 All applications are seen by the jury at least one time.

 These are the different steps:

-Every year we compose different juries: for the Dutch and International jury processes but also for the different rounds.
+Every year we compose different juries: for the Dutch and International jury processes, and also throughout the different jury rounds.
 All juries are highly diverse, bringing together jury members with different backgrounds, different ways of working, different relations to the Rijksakademie and different levels of experience with our process.
-The jury composition changes every year.
-The Rijksakademie management does not have a vote in the process.
 Most of the jury members are artists.

-The jury members in the different rounds for the residency 2021/22 were: Ansuya Blom, Banu Cennetoğlu, Isabelle Cornaro, Ade Darmawan, Ellen Gallagher, Erin Gleeson, Femke Herregraven, Jaki Irvine, Metahaven, Melvin Moti, Gabi Ngcobo, Wendelien van Oldenborgh, Christodoulos Panayiotou, Paul Sietsema, Antonio Vega Macotela and Sawangwongse Yawnghwe.
+The jury members in the different rounds for the residency 2022/23 were: Ansuya Blom, Banu Cennetoğlu, Xinyi Cheng, Isabelle Cornaro, Femke Herregraven, Jaki Irvine, Sung Hwan Kim, Melvin Moti, Mike Nelson, Wendelien van Oldenborgh, Christodoulos Panayiotou, María Inés Rodríguez, Antonio Vega Macotela and Helen Verhoeven.

 Please read this information before you start your application.
-If you have any further questions regarding your application or the residency, send an email to: firstname.lastname@example.org.
+If you have any further questions regarding your application or the residency, check our FAQ section below or send an email to: firstname.lastname@example.org.

 We welcome applications from artist duos or collectives for a residency at the Rijksakademie.
 If you are working as a duo/collective and would like to continue working together in the future you can apply with one application.